ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Mevicus.—The average of human life is 33 years.
+—The average of human life is 33 years.
 One
 quarter die before the age of 7; one-half before the age
 of 17.
 To every 1000 persovs, only one reaches 1u0
 years.
 To every 100, only nine reach 75 years; and no
 more than one in 500 will reach 80 years.

-L. F —Napoleon, when
+L. F —Napoleon, when a young wa
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_flag-of-our-union_1860-07-28_15_30%2Fsim_flag-of-our-union_1860-07-28_15_30_jp2.zip%2Fsim_flag-of-our-union_1860-07-28_15_30_jp2%2Fsim_flag-of-our-union_1860-07-28_15_30_0003.jp2/pct:61.158907,28.837131,15.991903,2.446381/600,/0/default.jpg"/>
 </td>